bsv-blockchain-demos/p2p-medical/README.md

 ## License

-Private — not licensed for redistribution.
+This project is licensed under the MIT License - see the LICENSE file for details.